 The solar energy timeline is a long-running series of events that truly changed the world.
 So, when were solar panels introduced into this crazy world?

+While the boom of the solar industry has been in the last decade, the history of solar energy actually spans back to the 19th century.
 It may come as a shock to you that solar energy was first introduced in 1839, almost 200 years ago.
 Edmond Becquerel, a 19-year-old physicist, came across the very first photovoltaic cell, which is defined as a “process that produces a voltage or electric current when exposed to light or radiant energy (1).”
 Edmond’s studies of light and electricity were the starting point of technical advancements made as years went on.

 So…what happened next?